CI/CD Processes on Azure DevOps for a Voting Application ( CD Part )

 Now the pipeline should be triggered automatically.

-Changes are not sync yet.
+Changes are not synced yet.

 It will take little time.